Suncor Energy: Retail

 Suncor's main downstream brand in Canada is Petro-Canada.
 Suncor previously operated and franchised retail locations under the Sunoco brand, but post-acquisition, nearly all remaining Sunoco stations were converted to Petro-Canada.
 In addition, the company terminated all of its independent Sunoco franchises, as it planned to implement Petro-Canada's model of requiring franchisees to operate multiple locations.
-Presently, at least one Sunoco branded station exists, and is located in Port Colborne, Ontario.
+Presently, at least one Sunoco branded station exists, and is located in North Bay, Ontario.
 A group of affected franchisees filed a class-action lawsuit over the matter, claiming that Suncor had violated Ontario's Arthur Wishart Act.
 However, the case was blocked by an Ontario court.

 In the United States, it operates retail outlets in Colorado under the Shell and Phillips 66 brands.

 On April 13, 2012, Suncor paid a $500,000 fine after being found guilty of price-fixing in Ontario.

 Aircraft fleet

-Suncor Energy owned and operated three Bombardier CRJ900ER aircraft but sold them in late 2016 and now uses Westjet to shuttle Suncor employees to the oilsands.
+Suncor Energy owned and operated three Bombardier CRJ900ER aircraft but sold them in late 2016 and now uses WestJet to shuttle Suncor employees to the oil sands.

 As of February 2023, Suncor Energy owns a Bombardier Global Express (BD-700) and operate as ICAO airline designator JSN, and telephony JETSUN.